Power Sources, Models, Sustainability, Infrastructure and the Market

 - Discussion of PHEV rate

-- Life cycle costs of fuel cell vehicles
+- The life cycle costs of fuel cell vehicles are significant.

 - Introduction